skdarkey/portfolio/README.md

 A short video on the project can be seen here: [**Video**](https://youtu.be/43EBbHRRL2c).

-### 3. Tree Instances Detection and Segmentation from Satellite Imagery.
+### 3. Tree Instances Detection and Segmentation from Satellite Imagery (Computer Vision).
 -  I downloaded Satellite images of the AOI.
 -  I manually annotated the trees in the image chips to create a training dataset.
 -  I developed and trained a Masked R-CNN model for tree instances segmentation, achieving a precision of 0.79 and recall of 0.70.